Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Iowa, that meant a total of 38 cities.
+For iowa, that meant a total of 38 cities.
+You can download the data here.

 Read on to see why Ames is the talk of the town while Johnston is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Iowa for 2019
+There You Have It - The Best Cities for Singles in iowa for 2020

 For more Iowa reading, check out: